qqdipps/hello-world/README.md

 ## I've taught my self python and in process of learning Java -> studying for OCAJP and taking night class.
 # update: ruby in progress -> solving easy coding challenges, rails in progress -> building blog
  - Recently learned to write database queries using Google Visualisation API query language.
 I can apply this knowledge to SQLite which is used in ROR apps.
- - I attended a workshop were i was introduced to HTML and CSS.
+ - I attended a workshop were I was introduced to HTML and CSS.
 Tonight I made my first static web page and hosted on github pages.
 Check it out -> [here.](https://qqdipps.github.io/)
       - By using my new found technical skills to advocate for diversity in technology I have started down the path to join the legacy of spirited software developers and programmers who leverage their technological privilege to engage in social justice.

- I've dipped my toes in many technologies.
-Now I need to focus on developing deeper understanding.
+ I've dipped my toes into many technologies.
+Now, I need to focus on developing a deeper understanding.
 #### Next up: ~HTML, CSS,~ JavaScript, React, ~Ruby, RubyonRails~

 I'm new to the field, but